TezosTaqueria/taqueria-scaffold-taco-shop/README.md

 1. Compile the LIGO source code
 2. Originate the smart contract to the testnet
-3. Insert the returned contract address into the React dA
+3. Insert the returned contract address into the React dApp
-4. Build and start the React dA
+4. Build and start the React dApp
 5. Connect to Temple wallet
 6. Buy tacos!